varya/bem-articles-tmp/start-from-project-stub.en.md

 ## Tools
 You need a command-line toolkit [bem tools](https://github.com/bem/bem-tools) to begin with the project.
-Follow installation steps in the corresponding repository.
+Follow the installation steps in the corresponding repository.

 ## Start with a project repository
 The easiest way to start is to copy a similar project repository with suitable